-In their decision making, the Directors have strong regard for the longer term impact of decisions on the Group's future.
-During the Covid-19 pandemic the Directors implemented an extensive set of measures to safeguard the future security of the business for all stakeholders.
+In their decision making, the Directors have strong regard for the longer-term impact of decisions on the Group's future.
+The Directors have implemented an extensive set of measures to safeguard the future security of the business for all stakeholders as a result of the unprecedented events in recent periods, namely the pandemic and geopolitical events.
+Such measures include price revisions and other management decisions as described in more detail within the Business Review.
 The board also considers annually whether a dividend should be paid from surplus cash.